Free Printable: Low Carb & Keto Food List

 -

-Place the chicken breasts into the slow cooker in a single layer.
+Place the chicken breasts into a slow cooker in a single layer.
+Sprinkle dried herbs and spices on top.

 -